|

 Don’t fancy an 11-hour sleeper train?

 I get it, it’s not everyone’s bag.
-There are a few marshrutkas that run this route every day from Avlabari and Ortachala bus stations in Tbilisi.
+There are a few marshrutkas that run this route every day from Avlabari bus stop 4 and Ortachala bus station (marked as central bus station on google maps) in Tbilisi.
 They tend to leave when they are full, so turn up early and prepare yourself for an hour or so’s wait.
 The marshrutka will then arrive into Kilikia bus station in Yerevan.

 The journey is quicker and cheaper than the train, so if you’ve done the old Soviet train thing, and are just looking to get the journey done, this alternative might be for you.

 Marshrutkas are small, have little leg room or luggage space, can get really uncomfortably packed and claustrophobic, and the drivers are generally not the most cautious.
-Read our guide to all things marshrutka here.
+Read our guide to all things marshrutka so you know what to expect on your journey.

 Like it?
 Save it!